FRENSIE/FRENSIE/README.md

 [here](http://svalinn.github.io/DAGMC/install/plugin.html).

 ## Building Dependent Software Libraries
-Before any of the software libraries are built, verify that the system has CMake version 3.17.1 or greater installed.
-If CMake is not installed or an older version is present, build CMake using the instructions below.

-When building software libraries and executables from source, the following directory structure should be adopted: software/package/package.xx.xx.xx, software/package/build, software/package/src. "package" will be the name of the particular software package. "package.xx.xx.xx" comes from unpacking the compressed source files (e.g. package.tar.gz).
-The src directory is created by making a softlink to the package.xx.xx.xx directory.
-This is done to make the build a bit easier.
+During this process of installing dependencies, there are two important paths for the FRENSIE user to decide.
+For every package, there will be a `/path/to/build/package/`, where compressed source files will be unpacked and built.
+There will also be a `/path/to/install/package`, which will be used during the configuration step.
+Inside `/path/to/build/package/`, a few more directories will be created.
+For example, after unpacking "package.xx.xx.xx", where the x's signify the version used, there would be a `/path/to/build/package/package.xx.xx.xx` directory created.
+A `build` directory will typically be created inside `/path/to/build/package/`, where cmake commands will be run.
+There will also be a `src` directory created via soft-link to the the directory unpacked from the compressed source files.
+This standard `src` soft-link helps the build process be generalized for different versions of packages.
+Finally during configuration, the `/path/to/install/package` will be decided.
+This is the location of installation and does not have to be the same as `/path/to/build/package`, though it can be.
+There may be reasons why a user will wish to make these different.
+After installing, an environment variable will be set inside a user's `.bashrc` script.
+This will use the `/path/to/install/package` path.

+Throughout these instructions, we have chosen the `/path/to/build/` to be a directory called `/software/`.
+Thus, for these instructions all dependency packages will be built in `/software/package/`.
+These instructions will also choose to make the `/path/to/install/package` to be the same as `/path/to/build/package/`, namely `/software/package/`.
+For this choice, inside `/software/package/`, there will be the standard `build` and `src` directories mentioned before along with all directories created during installation.
+Some examples of directories created during installation include a `/bin/`, `/lib/`, or `doc` directory.

-Please note that the software libraries should be built in the order that they are described.
+**Please note that the software libraries should be built in the order that they are described.**

 ### Checking out FRENSIE
 1. create a working directory where FRENSIE will be built (e.g. software/frensie): `mkdir /software/frensie`